AlexVanMechelen/Q-learning-tetris/README.md

 ## TODO (Low-Prio)

+- Implement command line arguments / some way of selecting what test to run (ex: select what ExplorationFunction to use and pass this function pointer to the part of the code where it explores)
+- Add different epsilon decay functions
 - Implement a visualization of the algorithm playing in julia
 - Use learned Q-values to play Nicolas' cpp tetris game